kubernetes/enhancements/keps/sig-node/4540-strict-cpu-reservation/README.md

 - These cases will be added in the existing integration tests:
   - Feature gate enable/disable tests
   - `strict-cpu-reservation` policy option works as expected.
-  - `strict-cpu-reservation` policy option works with existing polity options.
+  - `strict-cpu-reservation` policy option works with existing policy options.

 ##### e2e tests

 - These cases will be added in the existing e2e tests:
   - Feature gate enable/disable tests
   - `strict-cpu-reservation` policy option works as expected.
-  - `strict-cpu-reservation` policy option works with existing polity options.
+  - `strict-cpu-reservation` policy option works with existing policy options.

 ### Graduation Criteria